Climate Uncensored: Climate realism

 YES - CO2 budgets are discussed in detail.

-4. Is global equity incorporated?
+4. Is equity between nations incorporated?
 Are the implications of the international commitments to global equity properly taken into account, i.e. that developed nations cut emissions faster than the global average?

 YES - the implications of equity are discussed: